-You may have noticed the settings of two passwords in the modeshape property settings for the 'logInAdmin' and 'mailman' users.
+You may have noticed the settings of two passwords in the modeshape property settings for the 'admin' and 'mailman' users.
 These users are used by guvnor to perform background tasks.
 Now that we are no longer allowing for anyone to run as 'guest', we need to ass these two users to the modeshape users and roles files.
-Open the conf/props/modeshape-users.properties file and add the mailman and logInAdmin users,
+Open the conf/props/modeshape-users.properties file and add the mailman user, so the file looks like:

 '''

-logInAdmin=logInAdmin
+admin=admin

+guest=guest

 mailman=mailman

 '''

-Finally open the conf/props/modeshape-roles.properties file and add the logInAdmin and mailman roles.
+Finally open the conf/props/modeshape-roles.properties file and add the mailman role, so the file looks like:

 '''

-logInAdmin=connect,admin
+admin=connect,readonly,readwrite

+guest=connect,readonly

 mailman=connect,readonly,readwrite

 '''